 Many companies perform a static assessment of their third parties without taking into account the criticality of interaction.
-CyberGRX computes impact through eight measurements of interaction between the customer and the third party.
-Eight questions that combined take less than a minute to answer identifies the level and criticality of interaction across the asset stack in Business Process, People, Digital Identities, Applications, Data, Devices, Networks and Facilities.
+CyberGRX computes impact through eight measurements of the interaction between the customer and the third party.
+Eight questions that combined take less than a minute to answer identifies the level and criticality of interaction across the asset stack in Business Process, People, Digital Identities, Applications, Data, Devices, Networks, and Facilities.
 This data, when combined with data on industry, location, attack surface and an outside-in hygiene scan, can identify third parties with a significant inherent exposure risk.

-Third parties with a high risk exposure can then be further evaluated with a fully validated risk assessment looking at maturity and effectiveness of strength, coverage and timeliness across 105 controls and 226 sub-controls mapped directly to kill chain use cases.
+Third parties with a high-risk exposure can then be further evaluated with a fully validated risk assessment looking at maturity and effectiveness of strength, coverage, and timeliness across 105 controls and 226 sub-controls mapped directly to kill chain use cases.
 What’s more, these comprehensive assessments live dynamically in the Exchange, allowing third parties to update their assessment data as there are changes to their security measures – enabling their partners to know exactly what’s happening across their ecosystem in real-time.

 DIRECTOR OF EXCHANGE SERVICES